 May we select our own minister to officiate at our wedding?

 St. Paul’s male and female clergy are assigned on a rotating basis to officiate.
 A minister from another United Methodist Church or other denomination or faith may assist.
 When the officiating minister for your service has been determined, the Wedding Coordinator will inform you.
-Please call 713-528-0527 to make an appointment with the designated minister for a conference to be held no later than three weeks before the ceremony.
+Please call 713-528-0527 to make an appointment with the designated minister to be held no later than three weeks before the ceremony.
 During the conference, the minister will discuss with you the details of the service and the meaning of marriage in the context of the Christian faith.

 Is marriage counseling required?